Makopo/sublime-text-lsl/README.md

 ### Second Life Viewer Theme

-You can use the bundled theme for only .lsl files to the same look-and-feel with inworld editor.
+You can use the bundled theme for only .lsl or .ossl files to the same look-and-feel with inworld editor.

-To activate it, use the menu item `Preferences -> Package Settings -> LSL -> Use Viewer Theme`.
+To activate it, use the menu item `Preferences -> Package Settings -> LSL/OSSL -> Use Viewer Theme`.

 The same steps to deactivate it.